flipagram/elasticity/README.md

 - The `-u` argument tells elasticity to operate in update mode, new indexes and aliases are created and data is copied from the old index
 - The `-do` argument only takes affect in update mode and deletes the old index after data has been coppied to the new index and the alias is pointed to the new index
 - The `-co` argument only takes affect in update mode and closes the old index after data has been coppied to the new index and the alias is pointed to the new index
+- The `-cs` argument defines the chunks size, the number of documents to be bulk reindexed at once
+- The `-t` argument defines the number of write threads to employ when reindexing

 ## configuration
 Elasticity uses yaml for configuration.
 Here's a sample that uses all of the options: